-The Adventure of the Reigate Squire is a short Sherlock Holmes story that sees the detective recuperating in Surrey.
-Soon though Holmes is investigating a burglary and a murder.
+The Adventure of the Engineer's Thumb is a short Sherlock Holmes story that sees the detective dealing with a client who has had his thumb cut off during a strange evening adventure.

 A literary analysis of the notion of lovers in William Shakespeare's "A Midsummer Night's Dream" and Henrik Ibsen's "A Doll House."

 These are some notes on the way different political, economic, and social theories manifest themselves in Jack London's Call of the Wild.

 Analysis of the play "Huis Clos" or No Exit by Jean-Paul Sartre.
 The dramaturgy in Huis Clos/No Exit, the philosophical base of the play and Sartre's Hell is analysed.

 Two giants of ancient literature went on separate journeys, yet both of them learn the same lesson.
 And what did Beowulf and Gilgamesh learn?
 Something about themselves.

 Love may be a scary, daunting word and, at other times, it may be an exciting, amazing feeling.
 Shakespeare explored the varying concepts of love in "Midsummer Night's Dream."
 Here is an analysis.

 The Adventure of the Noble Bachelor is a short Sherlock Holmes story from Sir Arthur Conan Doyle.
 The case deals with the missing bride of Lord St Simon, one of England's most prominent nobles.